Gavin Ward (footballer): Coaching career

 Following the appointment of Brian Little as manager of Gainsborough Trinity, Ward was appointed Assistant Manager, as well as signing on as the club's reserve goalkeeper.

 Ward retired from playing at the end of the 2010–11 season.
 On 18 July 2011, he left his post at Gainsborough to become Goalkeeping Coach at Shrewsbury Town.
 He was registered as a player after second-choice goalkeeper Joe Anyon picked up an injury in October 2012, with Ward taking his place on the bench.

 On 4 July 2013, Ward agreed to be Goalkeeping Coach at Nottingham Forest.

+On 27 September 2024, Ward agreed to be interim Goalkeeping Coach at Cardiff City following an eight-year stint at Queens Park Rangers.